Autism Affect Motor Skill Development: What Parents Miss

 Why Age Matters: The Older the Child, the More Visible the Delay

-Researchers have revealed that with the increase in age children with autism will exhibit motor defects more conspicuously.
+Autism affect motor skill development.
+Researchers have revealed that with the increase in age, children with autism will exhibit motor defects more conspicuously.
 What appears to be minor in a toddler can become greater complications in school-going children.

 Early detection is therefore very crucial.
 The earlier we assist, the more abilities a child will develop.